-Assuming that the committed higher queued projects shown on the Combined T/D Advanced Stage Interconnection Request Queue proceed as planned, the cost of interconnection for ERIS operation is estimated at \$559,456.73.
-The cost of interconnection for NRIS operation after the planned line L-6513 upgrades are in place is also estimated at \$559,456.73.
-The cost to advance the line L-6513 upgrades to allow NRIS operation by the proposed IR #531 in-service date will be determined in the System Impact Study if the Customer chooses to proceed with that option.
+Assuming that the committed higher queued projects shown on the Combined T/D Advanced Stage Interconnection Request Queue proceed as planned, no network upgrades are expected to be required for IR #562 to operate as NRIS.
 Additional upgrades and costs may also be identified at the System Impact Study stage as a result of dynamic system analysis.
-These non-binding estimates will be further refined in the System Impact Study (FAC).
+Any estimates will be included and refined in the System Impact Study and the Facility Study (FAC).